 Until one day Sage Vishwamitra arrives

-and shows her who she might have been had she not met Rama – Bhumika, a queen who defies convention.
+and shows her who she might have been having she not met Rama – Bhumika, a queen who defies convention.

 ABOUT THE AUTHOR